luistnrt/Sieve_of_Eratosthenes/README.md

 ```
 import { Sieve } from "https://deno.land/x/eratosthenes_sieve@v0.1/mod.ts";

-// Input your number into the function below.
-Alle primes untill that number will be shown.
+// Input any number into the function below.
+All primes between 0 and that number will be shown.
 console.log("Youre Primes are " + Sieve.primeSieve())
 ```